donutrj/verdigris2/content/Characters/Talents/Talents Master List.md

 ## Fearless
 Max: Panic

 You are either brave enough or crazy enough that fear of certain enemies has become a distant memory.
 With a single 1SL Cool Test, you may ignore any intimidate, stress, or other specified effects from the enemy when encountered.
-Typical enemies include: Beastmen, Greenskin, Outlaws, Nobles, Watchmen, Undead & Witches.
+Typical enemies include: Beastmen, Greenskins, Outlaws, Nobles, Watchmen, Undead & Witches.

 If taken multiple times, select another enemy and the effects can be applied to both.
 ## Feast